+HUMN 201

-HUMN 201 Humanities II: Postmodernism 3 cr.
+Postmodernism & the Arts 3 cr.

 This interdisciplinary course focuses on the connections among literature, art, and music during the postmodern era lasting from 1945 to the present.
 Students will study, discuss and write about a variety of works as they relate to historical events, societal change, and the rich diversity of this period.
 Prerequisite(s): ENGL 151